wso2/docs-is/en/docs/guides/mfa/sms-otp-config-advanced.md

 #### usecase

-This parameter defines how the username will be retrieved and this has to be configured if the previous authenticator is not a Local Authenticator (eg: Basic Auth).
+This parameter defines how the username is retrieved and this has to be configured if the previous authenticator is not a Local Authenticator (e.g.: **Basic Auth**).
 You can configure the following possible values:

 - **local**: This is the default value and is based on the federated username.
 You must set the federated username in the local userstore.
 The federated username must be the same as the local username.

-- **subjectUri**: When configuring the federated authenticator, select the attribute in the subject identifier under the service providers section in the UI.
+- **subjectUri**: The subject identified that is used as the username of the SMSOTP authenticator.
+When configuring the federated authenticator, select the attribute in the subject identifier under the service providers section in the user interface (UI).
 This is used as the username of the SMSOTP authenticator.

 - **userAttribute**: The name of the federated authenticator's user attribute.
-That is the local username that is contained in a federated user's attribute.
-When using this, add the following parameter under the `[authentication.authenticator.sms_otp.parameters]` section in the `deployment.toml` file and enter the relevant value, e.g., email and screen_name, id.
+This is the local username that is contained in a federated user's attribute.
+When using this, add the following parameter under the `[authentication.authenticator.sms_otp.parameters]` section in the `deployment.toml` file and enter the relevant value, `email`, `screen_name`, and `id`.

     ```toml
     [authentication.authenticator.sms_otp.parameters]